- Incubating equipment

 There are dozens of different types of egg incubator, and technology means that new features are being added to old favourites all the time.

 Before you spend what can amount to hundreds of dollars, this article considers ten factors to help you decide which features you need and which you can do without.

 Discover its features and benefits, the pros and cons, and watch my short video about how to set up the Mini Advance.

 If you want to hatch up to 24 chicken eggs, this is the place to start.

 From the basic model right up to the all-singing, all-dancing automated version, this article examines the pros and cons of the model, the advantages of the humidity pump and why Brinsea claims it can help stop the spread of the dreaded incubator bacteria.

 Is it possible to make a DIY incubator at home?
 What are the pros and cons?
 And how successful are they in terms of hatch rates?

-This article covers those questions and takes advice from local farmers in Italy who have been using a particular type of homemade incubator for generations, with a good level of success.
+This article takes advice from local farmers in Italy who have been using a particular type of homemade incubator for generations, with a good level of success.

 And I provide details of four different ways you could make your own at home.

 So your chicks are coming up to hatch and you need to provide them with some heat.

 This article covers why heat is critical for chicks and why traditional heat lamps can be a real danger.